Leave a gift in your will

 Most of our supporters have chosen to include a gift for 'general purposes,' but to allow us to honour your wishes effectively, we would ask you give us a call for a confidential chat.

-Wording to leave a bequest to Cancer Council
+Wording to leave a bequest to your local Cancer Council

 Leaving a bequest in your will is a simple process that could make a real difference.
 Cancer Council will ensure that your gift has the greatest impact in your community.